Swasth-Apps/swasth.co/src/pages/blog/health-anxiety.md

 Our program will help you deal with health anxiety.
 This program uses a step-by-step approach to treat health anxiety and is based on Cognitive Behavioral Therapy.
 CBT is the idea of interpreting situations and influencing our feelings.
 Therefore, we add sessions to cure maladaptive thoughts and move ahead sequentially to help you overcome this problem.

+The sessions that make up the program are:

+Session 1: Understanding health anxiety

+Session 2: How health anxiety is developed and maintained?

+Session 3: Re- training your focus on health symptoms

+Session 4: Dealing with anxiety provoking thoughts

+Session 5: Adjusting health related rules and assumptions

+Session 6: Reducing checking and reassurance seeking behaviors

+Session 7: Challenging avoidance and safety behaviors

+Session 8: Self- management

+These sessions come a time limit of 7 days as you need to complete each session within a week.
+Later you will land into another session by default.
+Also, you get the facility of URL to change the sessions as per your choice but here again the time limit remains the same.
+Apart from these sessions, we have a panel of experts whom you can contact anytime throughout your journey with RESILIENS.
+We work as a team to help you out 24/7.

+SO DO NOT HESITATE AND GRAB THE PROGRAM!

 <!--EndFragment-->